Nothophantes

 Nothophantes, the horrid ground-weaver, is a critically endangered monotypic genus of European dwarf spiders containing the single species, Nothophantes horridus.
 It was first described by P. Merrett & R. A. Stevens in 1995, and has only been found in an area of Plymouth smaller than 1 sqkm.
 The genus name comes from the Ancient Greek νόθος (nothos), meaning "spurious", and hyphantes, meaning "weaver".
 The species name comes from the Latin horridus, meaning "bristly".

-Description
+Taxonomy

+Nothophantes horridus is part of the Linyphiidae family and is closely related to two other genera: Lepthyphantes and Centromerus.
+The structure of the epigyne would suggest that Nothophantes belongs to the subfamily Lepthyphantinae.
+The form of the epigyne is very similar to that of the genus Centromerus and Centrophantes, however, the Chaetotaxy is very different comparing these genera and is more similar to the chaetotaxy of Troglohyphantes and Lepthyphantes.
+Nothophantes was considered to be included in the Lepthyphantes genus as it already was a large and diverse genus but the epigyne is too different to include it.

+The male was found after the female and it confirmed the status of the taxonomy.
+The male pedipalp structure supports the subfamily as Lepthyphantinae and is most related to some Lepthyphantes species.
+However, the elongated Fickert's gland in the radix is very similar to the Centromerus genus.
+The broad and heavily sclerotised paracymbium is closer related to most Lepthyphantes species.

+Anatomy

 Nothophantes horridus has a total body length of 2.5 mm, and has only been found in three limestone quarries and one industrial site in the Cattedown area.
 Shapter's Field Quarry, the species' type locality, has since been developed by builders and is now the Plymouth Trade Park industrial estate.
 Its small size and habit of living deep inside cracks and crevices of rocks makes them difficult to find.

-History

-It was first discovered in 1995, then not again until 1999.
-Until 2016 only nine specimens have ever been found, of which seven were female and two male.
-It was photographed for the first time at a fourth site in 2016.
-In September 2011, Nothophantes horridus was one of the subjects of BBC Radio 4’s Saving Species programme.